GraphTCN: Spatio-Temporal Interaction Modeling for Human Trajectory Prediction: GraphTCN

 We represent the spatial relation of nodes as an asymmetric, non-negative matrix in this task since the influence between the agents should be different based on their relative movement behavior.
 Therefore, instead of constructing graphs with undirected spatial distance, we introduce relative spatial location as prior edge feature knowledge of the adjacency matrix:

-\revise{ where $\phi_s(\cdot)$ embeds the relative distance features to a higher dimension $F_1$ with a linear transformation,} and $\mathbf{W}_{s}$ is the embedding weight.
+\revise{ where $\phi_s(\cdot)$ embeds the relative distance features to a higher dimension $\mathbb{R}^{F_1}$ with a linear transformation,} and $\mathbf{W}_{s}$ is the embedding weight.
 We feed the learnable edge weights and node features into graph attentional layers illustrated in Fig.~\ref{fig:single_layer_egat} to capture the spatial interaction:

-where $\hat{h}_i^t \in \mathbb{R}^{F_1}$ is the node input feature for pedestrian $i$ at time step $t$, ${F_1}$ is the dimension of node features, \revise{${\cal N}_i$ is the set of neighbors for node $i$ in the graph}, $\sigma(\cdot)$ is the LeakyReLU activation, and $\mathbf{W}_{1}$, $\mathbf{W}_{2}$ are learnable weights.
-In this way, $\alpha_{i j}^{t}$ gives the importance weight of neighbor $j$ to pedestrian $i$ dynamically via the self-attention mechanism.
+where $\hat{\mathbf{h}}_i^t \in \mathbb{R}^{F_0}$ is the node input feature for pedestrian $i$ at time step $t$, ${F_0}$ is the dimension of node features, \revise{${\cal N}_i$ is the set of neighbors for node $i$ in the graph}, $\sigma(\cdot)$ is the LeakyReLU activation, and $\mathbf{W}_{h} \in \mathbb{R}^{F_1 \times F_0}$ and $\mathbf{h}_{\alpha} \in \mathbb{R}^{F_1}$ are learnable weights.
+In this way, $\alpha_{i j}^{t}$ determines the importance weight of neighbor $j$ to pedestrian $i$ dynamically via the self-attention mechanism.
 The gating function empirically proves to be effective in controlling the signal bypassing~\revise{~\cite{oord2016wavenet,xie2018rethinking,dauphin2017language}}.
 We therefore adopt the gated activation unit to dynamically regulate the information flow and select salient features:

-where $g(\cdot)$ is the \textit{tanh} activation function, $\mathbf{W}_{h}$ is the affine transformation parameters, $b_{h}$ is the bias, and $\odot$ denotes the element-wise multiplication.
+where $g(\cdot)$ is the \textit{tanh} activation function, $b_{h}$ is the bias, and $\odot$ denotes the element-wise multiplication.
 This can be understood as a multiplicative skip connection which facilitates gradients flow through layers~\cite{dauphin2017language}.
 To stabilize the self-attention process~\cite{velivckovic2017graph,wu2019graph}, we adopt the multi-head attention mechanism: